tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/访问管理/访问控制_intl_en.md

 qcloud_cos::CosAPI cos(config);
 std::string bucket_name = "examplebucket-1250000000";

-// bucket_name is required for the constructor of PutBucketACLReq. qcloud_cos::PutBucketACLReq req(bucket_name);
+// bucket_name needs to be passed to the constructor of PutBucketACLReq. qcloud_cos::PutBucketACLReq req(bucket_name);
 qcloud_cos::PutBucketACLResp resp;

-// 1.
-Set the ACL configuration.
-(It can be set either through the body or the header.
-Note that you can only use either one of these two methods; otherwise, a conflict will occur).
+// Set the ACL through either the body or the header.
+Using both will cause a conflict.
 // 1.
 Set the ACL through the header. req.SetXCosAcl("public-read-write");